clustree/noahong/README.md

 ## Mapped `NoAho`

-In order to save memory, `noahong` exposes a `Mapped` matching object which can be written to disk and later loaded to perform matches with a smaller memory footprint.
+In order to save memory, `noahong` exposes a `Mapped` matching object which can be written to disk and later loaded directly to memory to perform matches with a smaller memory footprint.

-The `Mapped` object exposes different finding method and only supports integer payloads.
+The `Mapped` object exposes different finding methods and only supports integer payloads.

 Construct it by adding keys and payloads to a `NoAho` object: